-Number of Declarations within the North Central Region
+Number of Disaster Declarations by County: North Central Region

-At the county level, Boulder County has the highest number of disaster declarations in the region at 16 declarations.
+• At the county level, Boulder County has the highest number of disaster declarations in the region at 15 declarations.
 This is followed by Jefferson (13), Adams, Douglas, and Elbert (12), Arapahoe and Denver (11), Clear Creek (9), Gilpin (8), and Broomfield (6).